chandae/chandae/README.md

 - 👋 Hi, I’m @chandae.
 I am a Full Stack Software Developer With A Profound Interest and Love For Computer Science/Engineering and Software In General.
 - 👀 I’m interested in useful, innovative and groundbreaking technology that solves modern day problems.
 - 🌱 I’m currently learning Django, REST APIs, Bootstrap and REACT.
 I am also advancing my Python, JavaScript and HTML & CSS, Bash and C
-- 💞️ I’m looking to collaborate on Django and general Programming projects that can advance what I have learnt so far over the last 6 months
+- 💞️ I’m looking to collaborate on Django and general Programming projects that can advance what I have learnt so far over the last 1 year and 6 months